wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 # Work with Files

-Once you create a project, add files to start designing APIs and documentation.
+Once you create an API project, add files to start designing APIs and documentation.

 Studio supports files in multiple formats: